godfrey-creat/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints the last digit of the number stored in variable n
+program that prints alphabet in lowercase